revellan/revparse/README.md

 ```
 ### 3. long (--value=VALUE), short (-v VALUE / -vVALUE), help message, VALUE
 `VALUE` is for making the user understand what value you want him to enter.
-for example `FILE` would mean, the user should enter a filename.
+For example `FILE` would mean, the user should enter a filename.
 ```rust
 [value, 'v', "help message", "VALUE"];
 ```